etwk/blog/content/lists/books.md

 	- [ ] Untangled: Guiding Teenage Girls Through the Seven Transitions into Adulthood #girl #psychology #must
 	- [x] Under Pressure: Confronting the Epidemic of Stress and Anxiety in Girls #girl #psychology #must
 	- [ ] The Emotional Lives of Teenagers: Raising Connected, Capable, and Compassionate Adolescents #psychology #must
+- Sarah Blaffer Hrdy
+	- [ ] Father Time: A Natural History of Men and Babies #sociobiology #must
+	- [ ] Mothers and Others: The Evolutionary Origins of Mutual Understanding #sociobiology #must
+	- [ ] Mother Nature: Maternal Instincts and How They Shape the Human Species

 ## People
 - [ ] I am Malala